Risk Management

 Roles and Responsibilities of the Risk Management Committee

-The Risk Management Committee consists of the Chief Executive Officer, who serves as Committee Chairman, Chief Operating Officers of each business unit, Chief Regional Officer, Chief Marketing Officer, and Chief Financial Officer.
-The Committee has the following core responsibilities :
+The Risk Management Committee consists of the Chief Executive Officer, who serves as Committee The Risk Management Committee consists of the Chief Executive Officer, who serves as the Committee Chairman, Chief Operational Officer of each business unit, Chief Regional Officer, Chief Customer Officer, Chief Operating Officer - Technology Sustainability and Productivity Officer, and Chief Financial Officer.
+The Risk Management Committee has the following core responsibilities:

-- Establish the risk management structure and assign risk management responsibilities
+- Establish the risk management structure and identify responsible persons.

-- Consider and approve the risk management strategies, framework, and mitigation plans
+- Consider and approve the risk management strategy, the risk management framework, and the risk management plan.

-- Review SCGP’s risk appetite statement and risk profile, and monitor the performance of risk management throughout the organization.
+- Review SCGP’s risk profile and monitor the performance of risk management throughout the organization.

 2.2 Business-level Risk Management and Operational-level Risk Management